botlaram/developer/docs/tools.md

 - merge branch

 ```
+vscode >
+git clone
+git checkout main branch
 git pull
+git checkout feature branch
+git merge main branch ## if you want to update feature branch with main
+## you will get merge conflicts in vscode
+## resolve merge conflicts

+git commit
+git push feature branch

-git merge {branch name}  "enter the branch which you have to merge in your branch"
+git merge {branch name}  "enter the branch which you have to merge into your branch"
 ```

 - rebase